ROCm/MITuna/tuna/miopen/doc/FinDocs.md

-FIN Documentation
+MIFin Documentation
 ==================

-How to run FIN inside a docker!
+How to run MIFin inside a docker!
 -------------------------------

-To run Fin steps in tuna, a new docker needs to be created, that contains FIN, MIOpen and later a clone of MITuna.
+To run MIFin steps in MITuna, a new docker needs to be created, that contains MIFin, MIOpen and later a clone of MITuna.
 Steps.